-Can you use the built in Lens Flares to add to a grade?
+Can you use the built-in Lens Flares to add to your color grade?

-In this Insight we take a look at the built in Lens Flares in the Resolve FX.
-On first impression they seem quite obvious and false but after some refining and experimentation they can add depth that is not achievable using a regular power window and grade.
+In this Insight, we take a look at the built-in Lens Flares in the Resolve FX.
+On the first impression, it seems quite an obvious tool.
+But with some refining and experimentation, a Lens Flare can add depth that is not achievable using a regular power window and grade.

 Grading With Light

-I had a session this week where I had a difficult match between one shot that had a massive in camera lens flare and one shot that was flat and dull with no lens flare.
+I had a session this week where I had a difficult match between one shot that had a massive in-camera lens flare and had one shot that was flat and dull with no lens flare.